TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/security-iamroles.md

   **Solution**

   Non-admin users may still access the workspace by directly navigating to the workspace URL.
-For convenience, the workspace URL is displayed in the Azure Portal above and to the right of the “Launch Workspace” button.
+For convenience, the workspace URL is displayed in the Azure Portal above and to the right of the "Launch Workspace" button.

 * User provisioning and permissions configuration in Azure Databricks - **capabilities and best practices**:
     * You can [add a user](https://docs.microsoft.com/azure/databricks/administration-guide/users-groups/users) to (within) a Databricks workspace without having to grant them any Azure RBAC role on the workspace resource (in the Azure Portal).